interlay/interbtc/crates/staking/README.md

 ## Force Refunds

 To allow Vaults to refund all Nominators at once, we index each staking pool by a nonce.
+Most operations will use the latest nonce when reading from storage, but Nominators must specify this to recover past stake or rewards.
+This allows for optimal complexity since no on-chain iteration is required.

-- This nonce is zero-initialized and incremented on force refund.
+- The nonce (`n`) is zero-initialized and incremented on force refund.
-- Nominators may watch for relevent events and withdraw stake.
-- Vault stake is re-distributed to the new staking pool.
+- Vault stake is re-distributed to the new staking pool at nonce `n+1`.

-Previously accrued rewards will still be available at the prior nonce.

-### Example

-1. Vault forces Nominator refund at nonce `n`.
-2. Vault stake is now tracked at nonce `n+1`.
-3. Nominator may withdraw stake and rewards at nonce `n`.
+- Nominators may withdraw stake and rewards at nonce `n`.